MozillaFoundation/foundation.mozilla.org/README.md

 The URL for fetching static content from the Network API can be customized by specifying `NETWORK_SITE_URL`.
 By default it uses `https://foundation.mozilla.org`. **NOTE: this variable must include a protocol (such as `https://`)**

 ---

+### Scheduled tasks

+#### Delete non-staff management command

+Every sunday, a script runs on prod dyno to remove non-staff accounts created on the Foundation site.
+An account is considered staff if one of those conditions is true:
+- it's an `@mozillafoundation.org` email,
+- `is_staff` is at True,
+- the account is in a group.

+---
 ### Security

 [https://snyk.io](https://snyk.io) is used to test our npm and PyPi dependencies for vulnerabilities.
 These tests are run on Travis and Appveyor, and will cause a build to fail when a new vulnerability is detected.